Impact of solvent on state-to-state population transport in multistate systems using coherences: Importance of Coherences in Direct Unmediated Population Transport

-The rate is obtained as a ``plateau'' value of the time-dependent non-equilibrium flux, Eq.~\ref{eq:deriv} and \ref{eq:flux}.
-This has recently been successfully applied to investigations of multistate problems.~\cite{daniQuantumStatetoStateRates2022} However, here we are not interested in a rate perspective.
+This commutator, $\hat{F}_j$, is exactly the same flux operator that is used for rate theory.~\cite{millerQuantumMechanicalTransition1974, millerQuantumMechanicalRate1983} Though generally rate theory is formulated in terms of the equilibrium correlation functions, it has been shown that the rate for a two-state problem can be obtained as a ``plateau'' value of the time-dependent non-equilibrium flux, Eq.~\ref{eq:deriv} and \ref{eq:flux}, as well.~\cite{boseNonequilibriumReactiveFlux2017} However, here we are not interested in a rate perspective.
 We rather want to understand the full time dynamics with additional information about the channel-dependent contributions.
-Expanding Eq.~\ref{eq:deriv}, one gets:

-Now, for any $k$, one can interpret the term that gives a positive value as the rate of flow from $k$ into $j$ and the term with a negative magnitude as the rate of flow from $j$ to $k$.
+Following~\citet{daniQuantumStatetoStateRates2022}, we expand Eq.~\ref{eq:deriv} to get